rson-rs/ron/README.md

   - alien syntax
   - absolute paths are not scalable

+Why not RON?
+  - non-traditional syntax for classes
+  - confuse map syntax

 Why not XXX?
   - if you know a better format, tell me!

 ## License

-RON is dual-licensed under Apache-2.0 and MIT.
+RSON is dual-licensed under Apache-2.0 and MIT.